Takshsri/PasswordGenerator/README.md

 # PasswordGenerator

-#To No.of LowerCase ,UpperCase,Digits,Symbols from User and generates a Unique Password
+To take  No.of LowerCase ,UpperCase,Digits,Symbols from User and generates a Unique Password